Website Content Writing

 Good website content is not just about getting ranked highly by search engines.
 It's about communicating instantly with your visitors.
 This means your website content must follow these best practice guidelines:

-Now, there are lots of ways an experienced copywriter sets about achieving this, from strong headlines and powerful calls to action to the strategic placement of keyword phrases.
-Plus other cool things that we writers love to do to make our writing readable, like using the active voice, creating rhythm and flow, and nixing unnecessary jargon.
+Now, there are lots of ways to improve the user experience, from strong headlines and powerful calls to action to the strategic placement of keyword phrases.
+Plus other cool things that we content writers love to do to make our writing readable, like using the active voice, creating rhythm and flow, and nixing unnecessary jargon.

 At the end of the day, writing good website content is not a job for amateurs.
-So now that's clear, let's move onto a closely related topic: website content strategy...
+So now that's clear, let's look at how I tackle writing website content.